-Directors' report 4

-Corporate governance statement

-Consolidated statement of financial position

-Consolidated statement of comprehensive income

-Consolidated statement of changes in equity 35

-Consolidated statement of cash flows

-Directors' declaration 82

-Auditor's independence declaration 83

-Independent auditor's report

-Shareholder information 89
+Directors' report Corporate governance statement Consolidated statement of financial position.
+Consolidated statement of comprehensive income.
+Consolidated statement of changes in equity Consolidated statement of cash flows Notes to the consolidated financial statements Directors' declaration Auditor's independence declaration Independent auditor's report Shareholder information

-The Directors present their report together with the financial report of the Group, being Tigers Realm Coal Limited (the "Company" or "TIG") and its subsidiaries, for the year ended 31 December 2017.
+The Directors present their report together with the financial report of the Group, being Tigers Realm Coal Limited (the "Company" or "TIG") and its subsidiaries, for the year ended 31 December 2018.